strongloop/strongloop.com2/_posts/2017-09-30-adopt-openapi-spec-oai-meetup.md

 Tim Burks from Google will help you work with code generation you can trust with "Taking API Code Generation to the next level with OpenAPI 3."

-The talk will be held at the Google Launchpad, and you can register for this event [at its meetup page](https://www.meetup.com/The-Open-API-Initiative-OAI-Meetup/events/242625994/).
+The talk will be held at the Google Launchpad, and you can register for this event on its [meetup page](https://www.meetup.com/The-Open-API-Initiative-OAI-Meetup/events/242625994/).

+## What's Next?

+If you haven't already read about OAI v3, read the recent [press release](https://www.openapis.org/blog/2017/07/26/the-oai-announces-the-openapi-specification-3-0-0).